 4. Any formal actions taken at any public meeting not in conformity with the provisions of this section shall be deemed to be void.
-Any official who shall violate any of such provisions shall be deemed to be guilty of a misdemeanor.
+Any official who shall violate the provisions of this section shall be deemed to be guilty of a misdemeanor.